Uniformly S-projective relative to a module and its dual: - -projective ( - -injective) relative to a module

-with exact rows and columns.
-By Lemma \ref{lem1} (1), $(\eta_K)_*$ is $u$-$S$-epimorphism.
-Thus, by Theorem \ref{thm2}, $M$ is $u$-$S$-projective relative to $A$. \item[(2)] We prove this part only for $n=2$.
-Suppose that $M$ is $u$-$S$-projective relative to $A \oplus B$.
-Since $\frac{A\oplus B}{A}\cong B$, then by part (1), $M$ is $u$-$S$-projective relative to both $A$ and $B$.
-Conversely, suppose that $M$ is $u$-$S$-projective relative to both $A$ and $B$.
-Let $K\leq A\oplus B$.
-Then there is an obvious commutative diagram with exact rows and columns.
-Since $M$ is $u$-$S$-projective relative to both $A$ and $B$, then by applying $\text{Hom}_{R}(M,-)$ to the above diagram, we obtain the following commutative diagram
+with exact rows.
+Since $M$ is $u$-$S$-projective relative to $B$, $\beta_*$ is a $u$-$S$-epimorphism.
+But $\sigma_*$ and $\gamma_*$ are monomorphisms, so by Lemma \ref{lem1} (1), $\alpha_*$ is a $u$-$S$-epimorphism.
+Thus, by Theorem \ref{thm1}, $M$ is $u$-$S$-projective relative to $A$. \ with exact rows and columns \cite{AF}, where $\pi$ is the natural projection.
+Applying $\text{Hom}_{R}(M,-)$ to the above diagram, we obtain the following commutative diagram